2016 St. Louis Cardinals season: Mike Leake on DL, Kiekhefer recalled

 For the 13th time since July 1, and the seventh in August (six in July), a player is placed on the DL.
 RHP and starter Mike Leake has a severe case of the shingles and wasn't healing fast enough.
 His DL on August 29, is retroactive to August 22.
 He is 9–9 with a 4.56 ERA in 25 starts, and eligible to return on Sept.
 6. LHP reliever Dean Kiekhefer was recalled.

-Cards can't get to 10 games over .500
+Cardinals fail to maintain .500

-For the entirety of a lackluster season, the Cardinals haven't been able to eclipse the 10 games over .500 mark.
-Prior to the August 31 game against the Brewers, the Cards had gone into five games this season with the chance to get to 10 games over .500 with a win.
-After the loss to the Brewers, they are now 0–6, while being outscored 15–40 in those games.
+Prior to the August 31 game against the Brewers, the Cards had gone into five games this season with the chance to get to 10 games over .500.
+After the loss to the Brewers, they are 0–6, while being outscored 15–40 in those games.

 September

 Matt Adams activated from DL

 On September 2, Matt Adams was activated from the DL, after missing 18 games since August 10, from his right shoulder inflammation.
 He was hitting .248 with 12 home runs and 44 RBIs before his injury.
 He played five rehab games at AAA-Memphis, hitting .188 including 1 double and 1 home run.
 The rosters expanded on September 1, allowing the present 26 active players, while 14 remain inactive or on the DL.